Administrative Careers - Academic Advising, Administrative Careers - Program Administration

 This position is a 12-month assignment with both faculty and administrative duties.

 THE BRINER SCHOOL OF BUSINESS AND THE UNIVERSITY

-Greenville College, soon to be Greenville University, has a growing Business School with a commitment to experiential learning, faith integration and internationalization and is one of the largest departments on campus.
-Greenville College has approximately 1600 students and is located 50 miles east of St. Louis in an attractive residential community of approximately 7,000 people.
+Greenville University has a growing Business School with a commitment to experiential learning, faith integration and internationalization and is one of the largest departments on campus.
+The university has approximately 1200 students and is located 50 miles east of St. Louis in an attractive residential community of approximately 7,000 people.